Budget Dumpster presents The Fill Logo

 Roxanne Kwiecinski, The Honeycomb Home

-2. Is a Permit Required to Convert Your Garage?
+2. Do You Need a Permit to Convert Your Garage?

 Since you’re changing how you use your garage, you might need a permit depending on where you live.
 To apply for garage conversion permits, contact your city’s zoning department for more information.
 You may need to work with an architect to provide a proposed floor plan when applying for a permit.